Julia Trotzki

 Water-Saving Measures

-Install water-saving fixtures and be sure not to let the water run unnecessarily.
-Small measures, such as collecting and reusing meltwater from ice cubes, can make a big difference.
+Install water-saving fixtures and be mindful not to let water run unnecessarily.
+Small measures, like collecting and reusing meltwater from ice cubes, can make a big difference.

 Do you have a garden?
 Use it to grow fresh ingredients for your cocktails!
 Herbs like mint, basil, and thyme are perfect for cocktails and can also be wonderfully used in the kitchen.
-If you don’t have a large garden, don’t worry – a small conservatory or a few herb pots on the windowsill are completely sufficient.
-Even in the smallest space, you can grow fresh herbs that give your drinks and dishes that special something.
+If you don’t have a large garden, don’t worry – a small conservatory or a few pots of herbs on the windowsill are more than enough.
+Even in the smallest space, you can grow fresh herbs that add that special touch to your drinks and dishes.
 This way, you not only enjoy fresh flavors but also contribute to sustainability.

 Here you can get great recipes with a lot of background knowledge.